 Phosphorous-based flame retardants are used because the fabric decomposes into gaseous fuel when it reacts to the flame.
 These agents create a solid char that consumes the gaseous molecules, depriving the fire of what it needs to thrive.
 Additionally, it creates a barrier between the fabric and the flames, preventing further breakdown and fuel release.

 Other methods include using chlorine-based compounds that deprive the fire of the chemical reaction needed to maintain a fire.
 You can also use high-temperature fabrics that don’t break down under extreme heat.

 Why is FR Clothing Vital?

 We know many workers get injured on the job when their clothing ignites while working on equipment or machinery.
-FR clothing protects against heat, flames, and fire.
+This type of clothing protects against heat, flames, and fire.
 It’s necessary for a wide variety of industries, including construction, manufacturing, and oil and gas.

 FR jackets, pants, hoodies, gloves, and coveralls can protect against fires and prevent burns during welding or other high-temperature processes.
 There is even a need for FR safety working with laser technology.

 Workers and safety managers can benefit from understanding the science behind FR clothing and why it is vital.
 Armed with this information, the PPE industry can provide workers with the best-possible FR options.
 Subsequently, workers can make the most informed decision about which garments best suit their needs.